From particles to precision. Simulating subsonic turbulence with Smoothed Particle Hydrodynamics: Results

 To evaluate the weight and significance of the different elements that contribute to our SPH implementation, we conducted identical simulations while progressively incorporating more of these elements.
-Figure~\ref{fig:spectra_elem_comp} shows the power spectrum of the velocity field of simulations of $250^3$ particles with increasing complexity, compared to the S3 simulation of \cite{bauer_subsonic_2012} with $256^3$ particles and the classic SPH formulation (i.e. gradients calculated directly as kernel derivatives, no GVEs, and no viscosity switches), labeled STD in our plot.
+Figure~\ref{fig:spectra_elem_comp} shows the power spectrum of the velocity field of simulations of $250^3$ particles with increasing complexity, compared to the S3 simulation of \citet{bauer_subsonic_2012} with $256^3$ particles and the classic SPH formulation (i.e., gradients calculated directly as kernel derivatives, with no GVEs and no viscosity switches); this is labeled as STD in our plot.

-The inclusion of IA recovers the correct slope in the inertial range of the Kolmogorov cascade for smaller wavenumbers, considerably extending it compared to STD, but is not enough to affect the classical excessive slope of $\sim -4$ at large wavenumbers.
+The inclusion of IA recovers the correct slope in the inertial range of the Kolmogorov cascade at low $k$, considerably extending it compared to STD \citep{valdarnini_improved_2016}, but it does not remove the overly steep slope $\sim -4$ at large $k$.
 At these small scales something else is needed.
-The inclusion of GVE and artificial viscosity switches (labeled as VAV in Fig.~\ref{fig:spectra_elem_comp} provides a step in the right direction.
-With these elements, we start to see the bottleneck effect as the excess of energy at increasing wavenumber, commonly encountered close to the resolution limit in mesh-based simulations.
-Finally, the inclusion of the artificial viscosity cleaner (AVC in Fig.~\ref{fig:spectra_elem_comp}) provides the final push, extending the inertial range almost a decade with respect STD, showing the bottleneck effect clearly, and having a slope in the dissipative regime similar to those of non-Lagrangian codes (see Fig.~\ref{fig:spectra_comp_codes}).
+Adding GVE and especially AV switches (labeled VAV) moves in the right direction, revealing the bottleneck effect as an energy excess near the resolution limit, as commonly seen in mesh codes.
+Finally, the slope-limited reconstruction (SLR) provides the decisive improvement: it extends the inertial range by almost a decade relative to STD, makes the bottleneck clearly visible, and yields a dissipative-range slope comparable to non-Lagrangian codes (see Fig.~\ref{fig:spectra_comp_codes}).